12 Items You Can Use to Create a Sensory Room for Kids on the Autism Spectrum

 A note about cost: If your child is on a state waiver or grant, ask if it would cover some of these items that may qualify under your child’s grant or waiver.

+A swing can make a great centerpiece in a sensory room for a child on the autism spectrum.
 There are different types of swings and while they all provide vestibular stimulation — a sense of movement or gravity — they serve different purposes.
 A lycra swing provides deep pressure or a “cocoon” feel.
 A platform swing lays low to the ground and provides bigger movement sensations.
 If mounted to a swivel hook, a child can lay on their stomach and spin in a swing using their arms.
 A net swing provides linear movement, much like a typical swing.

 When installing a swing, make sure you have all the necessary hardware, including heavy duty mount and hooks.